mdn/content/files/en-us/web/javascript/reference/global_objects/intl/numberformat/resolvedoptions/index.md

 ### Return value

-A new object with properties reflecting the locale and number formatting options computed during the initialization of the given {{jsxref("Intl.NumberFormat")}} object.
+A new object with properties reflecting the [locale and number formatting options](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat#parameters) computed during the construction of the given {{jsxref("Intl.NumberFormat")}} object.

 ## Description